 Old City of Dubrovnik – The Old City is a place you want to get lost in.
 Numerous narrow streets, small and big squares, marble alleys, churches, beautiful buildings with preserved authentic architecture and stairs leading to the stone walls of the city where the sea welcomes you with its entire expanse.
 And thousands of boats along the shore, waiting to take you on an unforgettable journey.

 Stradun Street (Placa) is the heart of Dubrovnik.
-This is the main street of the city, full of entertainment and catering establishments and shops.
+This is the main street of the city, full of entertainment, events and catering establishments and shops.
 The buildings have identical architecture, built of stone and levelled.
 Each new building in the region should meet the set requirements so as to preserve the stylish look of the environment.
 Only the Clock Tower, located in the end of the street, dominates over the others with its 31 m height, being one of the symbols of the city.

 Big Onofrio Fountain (Velika Onofrijeva Fontana) has 16 sides, each of them having an original mask, the mouth of which is a tap pouring drinking water.
 This is a perfect place to refresh yourself on a hot day.
 The fountain was built in the XV century by Italian architect Onofrio della Cava, who built the water supply system of the city.
 It is located close to the Pile Gate.